20 diversity and inclusion interview questions

 4. How is the company addressing equity, particularly in terms of pay and opportunities for advancement?

-An essential aspect of DEIB is the fair treatment of all employees.
 Equitable pay and advancement opportunities show a company's commitment to fairness.
-Don’t be afraid to ask this question outright – discussing pay openly is okay.
+Don't be afraid to ask this question outright — discussing pay openly is fine.

-By asking this, you're seeking to understand the level of institutional support for different identities within the company.
-These groups often provide a crucial source of help and community, and their presence indicates a company's active engagement with diversity and inclusion.
+By asking this, you're trying to understand the level of institutional support for different identities within the company.
+These ERGs often provide a crucial source of community, and their presence indicates active engagement with diversity and inclusion.

 6. Does the company have a formal diversity, equity, inclusion, and belonging policy?
 Can you share details about that policy?